sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 ::::::

 ## Search terms
 Set up a search term table with a column for each thematic element.
-Within each column yo add relevant synonyms and alternative spellings, if relevant.
-This kind of table will give you a structured overview of your search terms.
+Within each column, add relevant synonyms and alternative spellings, if relevant.
+This kind of table provides a structured overview of the search terms.

-Work with improving your search term table with additional relevant synonyms.
+Improve the search term table with additional relevant synonyms.
 Consider the use of [truncation](/en/searching/searching-techniques.html#truncation) and [quotation marks](/en/searching/searching-techniques.html#phrase-searching).

 | School refusal                | Teenagers         |
 | ----------------------------- | ----------------- |